Mutesz

 “The fox sees the boy and he (the fox) goes away”

-kıtta lamasan neesz, neeta tzı3
+kıtta lamasan neesz tzı3

 kıtta